maikeepper/FileTools/README.md

 ## Installation

-In you Xcode project add `https://github.com/maikeepper/FileTools` as Swift package dependency.
+In your Xcode project add `https://github.com/maikeepper/FileTools` as Swift package dependency.

 When you package your project, add this to your Package.swift manifest: